Ashok0/EnderalVREssentials/README.md

 #### xLODGen/TexGen/DynDOLOD Configuration

 1. Install [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you don't already have it installed.
 2. Extract [SKSE VR](https://skse.silverlock.org/beta/sksevr_2_00_12.7z) to your Skyrim VR installation folder.
 If you have already setup Skyrim VR or Enderal VR, this step has most likely already been completed.
 3. Install the following prerequisite mods through Mod Organizer 2 (place them high in the load order above all texture mods):
 	- [SKSE VR](https://skse.silverlock.org/beta/sksevr_2_00_12.7z) (Scripts folder only)
 	- [PapyrusUtil VR - Scripting Utility Functions](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files) (Under "Miscellaneous Files")
 	- [DynDOLOD Resources SE 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) (Under "Miscellaneous Files")
-4. Install a terrain LOD mod through Mod Organizer 2 that corresponds with the lowest texture mod for terrain that you have installed.
-If using Tamrielic Textures, the [Terrain LOD for Tamrielic Textures](https://www.nexusmods.com/skyrimspecialedition/mods/39563) mod is recommended.
+4. Install a terrain LOD mod through Mod Organizer 2.
+If using Tamrielic textures, the [Terrain LOD for Tamrielic Textures](https://www.nexusmods.com/skyrimspecialedition/mods/39563?tab=files) mod is recommended.
 	- Place this mod BELOW all other Skyrim SE texture mods in your mod load order in the left window pane.
 	- Move your Terrain LOD .esm plugin ABOVE Enderal - Forgotten Stories.esm in the right window pane.
 5. Download [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
 6. Download [DynDOLOD 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) under "Miscellaneous Files" and extract the contents to a new \DynDOLOD\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
 7. Launch Mod Organizer 2.
 	- Select Tools > Executables
 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "xLODGenx64.exe" in the folder created in Step 5 and select "Open" > Type -tes5vr -o:"c:\xLODGen_Output\" under "Arguments" and click "Apply".
 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "TexGenx64.exe" in the folder created in Step 6 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "DynDOLODx64.exe" in the folder created in Step 6 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
 	- Click OK to return to the main Mod Organizer 2 window.
 8. Select xLODGenx64 from the upper right drop down bar and click Run.
 	- Tick all world spaces once the xLODGen window appears.
 Tick Terrain LOD.
 Tick "Protect Borders".
 Leave Objects LOD, Trees LOD, and Occlusion unticked.
 Then click Generate.
 	- If xLODGen freezes or crashes when running, re-run the process a 2nd time and it should complete successfully.
 	- Close the xLODGen window once you see "LOD generation complete".
 9. Close MO2.
 Navigate to C:\xLODGen_Output\ and move this folder to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods.
 Launch MO2 and enable xLODGen_Output in the left window pane.
 10. Select TexGenx64 from the upper right drop down bar and click Run.
 		- If you get a "Could not open registry key" error, launch vanilla Skyrim VR one time from Steam.
 Then exit Skyrim VR and repeat this step.
 (This step can be performed outside of VR.
 Simply launching Skyrim VR from your flatscreen and exiting after any Steam VR errors regarding no detected headset is sufficient.)
 		- If you get a "Found stitched object LOD textures" error click "Ignore".
 		- Click "Start" with default options once the TexGen window appears.
 		- Wait for TexGen to finish running, it typically takes several minutes.
 When the process completes, click "Exit TexGen".